kylejray/kylejray.github.io/_posts/2023-06-21-unashamedly_parallel.markdown

 The code we are going to work on is simple: a guessing game.
 Each process will be given the task of guessing digits that havent been guessed by any of the other processes yet.
 They will go on guessing until all the 1-9 positive integers have been guessed.

 While the goal is easy enough, actually making it happen is another matter.
 Take a look at the minimal working example below.
-Despite the pleothera of example MPI scripts online, I promise you that they wont just do what you want them to do out of the box.
+Despite the pleothera of example MPI scripts online, I promise you that they wont just do what you want them to do out of the box if you aren't doing *exactly* what the examples already do.
 The code below actualy comes at the expense of a lot of trial and error--despite looking very simple.

 {% highlight python %}